SiddhanthNB/duo-orm/docs/guides/querying-data.md

 ### Loading Strategies

-By default, `.related()` uses a `selectinload` strategy, which is efficient for most cases.
-You can also choose a `joinedload` strategy.
+By default, DuoORM picks the loader for you: `selectin` for collection relationships, `joined` for scalars.
+You can override with `loader="selectin"` or `loader="joined"` when needed.

-- `loader="selectin"` (Default): Runs a second `SELECT` statement that fetches all related objects for all parent objects at once.
-Works well for one-to-many relationships.
+- `loader="selectin"` (Default for collections): Runs a second `SELECT` that fetches all related objects for all parents at once.
+Good for one-to-many.
-- `loader="joined"`: Uses a SQL `JOIN` to fetch parent and related objects in a single, potentially large query.
-This is often better for one-to-one relationships.
+- `loader="joined"` (Default for scalars): Uses a SQL `JOIN` to fetch parent and related objects together.
+Good for one-to-one or small result sets.

+!!! note "Safety guard on deep joined loads"
+    DuoORM blocks `loader="joined"` on deep, multi-hop collection paths (e.g., `path(User.posts, Post.comments)`) to prevent explosive row multiplication.
+Use `selectin` for those cases.

 ```python
 # Explicitly use a joined load for a user's profile (one-to-one)